 - Cross-references are links to other content (either a particular paragraph or a Word bookmark) within the same document or a different one.
-Cross-references have the advantage of dynamically updating themselves if the location of the reference content changes (for example, a chart moves to a different page).
+Cross-references can dynamically update themselves if the reference content's location changes (for example, a chart moves to a different page).

 - Hyperlinks are graphics or text that link to another file or object.
-Use hyperlinks when you want to link to text other than a heading, or if you want to link to an external source.
-If you want to convert existing text into a link, you should insert a hyperlink instead.
+Use hyperlinks when you want to link to text other than a heading or if you want to link to an external source.
+If you're going to convert existing text into a link, you should insert a hyperlink instead.

 A cross-reference enables you to link to other content.
-For example, you might use a cross-reference to link to a chart or graphic that appears elsewhere in a document.
+For example, you might use a cross-reference to link to a chart or graphic elsewhere in a document.

 In Typefi Writer, you can use cross-references to reference content in particular paragraphs, bookmarks, or even other documents.
 The cross-reference text is taken from the source content.
 Cross-references can be formatted with a variety of choices and will be hyperlinked to the source.

 The cross-reference formatting determines what content is inserted at the cursor.
-Cross-references can contain source text, a page number, or a combination of both.
+Cross-references can contain source text, a page number, or both.
 Typefi cross-reference formatting options are defined using the formatting options in Adobe InDesign.

 Not all hyperlinks in a Microsoft Word document are retained in the final output after the automated composition process.
 Typefi Hyperlinks are a special type of hyperlink that ensures the hyperlink destination is retained in the final output.